-To fit the optical-Xray SED of each quasar, we construct a set of QSOSED templates in XSPEC\footnote{XSPEC is an interactive program used to fit models to energy spectra from optical to gamma-rays.
-For more information see https://heasarc.gsfc.nasa.gov/xanadu/xspec/} covering a range for each parameter and using prior information when it is available as starting points for the templates.
-To construct the templates for each quasar we vary each parameter with a fixed step within their acceptable range in QSOSED.
-Table \ref{tab:qsosed} summarizes the initial estimates, range of variation and steps used in our procedure and the acceptable range for each parameter in the model.
+To fit the visible-to-X-ray SED of each quasar, we construct a set of QSOSED templates in XSPEC\footnote{XSPEC is an interactive program used to fit spectral models to data from visible to gamma-rays.
+For more information, see https://heasarc.gsfc.nasa.gov/xanadu/xspec/} covering a range for each parameter and using any available information to set the initial parameter values (e.g., BH mass).
+To construct the templates for each quasar, we varied each parameter with a fixed step within their acceptable ranges in QSOSED.
+Table \ref{tab:qsosed} summarizes the initial estimates, range of variation, steps used in our procedure, and the acceptable range for each parameter in the model.